 With the “enough” structure of our program, we were able to provide detailed quantitative and qualitative reports on the progression of the mentoring program, the engagement of mentoring pairs and adoption of guidance and best practices as it is being adopted within a team.
 These reports were presented as updates during the 12-week program, and cumulatively as a report of the program overall after the 12 weeks.

 5. Connect mentors and mentees with our peer-learning community

 We’ve found from our research with our mentoring groups that getting started in tech can feel like a lonely process.
-Our weekly peer-learning community jams provide an opportunity for juniors to meet and connect with others to share tips and tricks and even learn from seniors in tech who they wouldn’t have otherwise met.
+Our weekly peer-learning community jams provided an opportunity for juniors to meet and connect with others to share tips and tricks and even learn from seniors in tech who they wouldn’t have otherwise met.

 Tumi is the Head of OfferZen Foundation.
 She entered the SA tech scene by joining the startup, OfferZen.
 At the end of 2018, she spearheaded OfferZen Foundation with the explicit mission of helping people from underserved communities thrive in their tech careers.

 Foundation’s latest initiative, Project Thrive, saw over 150 people enter the tech mentoring programme within the first 6 months.
 Tumi hopes this will help senior developers build empathy for, and empower, junior and intermediate developers through one-on-one mentoring.